Healing Your Inner Child: Tips And Techniques

 As an article in the American Journal of Psychotherapy reports, some therapists consider the inner child to be a “primary subconscious force”—the child the client once was and with whom they may have “lost touch on the way to adulthood.”
 Again, this type of emotional work is usually most effective when guided by a trained mental health professional, but the following techniques and tips could help you get started on your own.

-Provide yourself with a safe space
+Provide yourself with a safe space for better mental health

 Just as a therapist creates a safe and supportive emotional environment in an office or online, try to foster a soothing space within your home where you can retreat and not be disturbed while doing this work.
 That way, you can feel more comfortable exploring your past experiences to better connect with the part of yourself that holds the emotions, memories, and beliefs formed during childhood.

 For some, these recollections can be extremely painful and triggering, especially when addressing sexual or physical abuse.
-That’s why nurturing a physical environment conducive to making you feel protected, grounded, and supported can be so vital.
+That’s why nurturing a physical environment conducive to making you feel safe, grounded, and supported can be so vital.

 If you or a loved one is experiencing abuse, contact the Domestic Violence Hotline at 1-800-799-SAFE (7233).
 Support is available 24/7.